tarantool/cartridge-cli/README.md

 Options
     --script FILE       Application's entry point.
-                        Default to TARANTOOL_SCRIPT,
+                        Defaults to TARANTOOL_SCRIPT,
-                        or ./init.lua when running from app's directory, or :apps_path/:app_name/init.lua in multi-app env.
+                        or ./init.lua when running from the app's directory, or :apps_path/:app_name/init.lua in a multi-app env.

-    --apps_path PATH    Path to apps direcrory when running in multi-app env.
+    --apps_path PATH    Path to apps directory when running in a multi-app env.
                         Default to /usr/share/tarantool

-    --run_dir DIR       Directory with pid and sock files Default to TARANTOOL_RUN_DIR or /var/run/tarantool
+    --run_dir DIR       Directory with pid and sock files.
+                        Defaults to TARANTOOL_RUN_DIR or /var/run/tarantool

     --cfg FILE          Cartridge instances config file.
-                        Default to TARANTOOL_CFG or ./instances.yml
+                        Defaults to TARANTOOL_CFG or ./instances.yml

     --foreground        Do not daemonize
 ```

-It starts tarantool instance in background with enforced env-vars and
+It starts a `tarantool` instance in background with enforced env-vars and
-waits until app's main script is finished.
+waits until the app's main script is finished.

 ```
 TARANTOOL_INSTANCE_NAME